RNADigitalSolutions/Digital-Feeder-Release-Notes/README.md

 This version is incomplete.
 The following features are still under heavy construction and will be done in next releases:

 - **Stop** button: it does not work properly (again).
-- source is still not editable from **Source Properties**, such as:
+- Source is still not parameterizable from **Source Properties**.
-	- removing source,
-	- parameterizing source.
+- Source cannot be removed.
 - selected source still cannot be highlighted in 3D-window.
 - By clicking on **Properties** button:
 	- when only objects are selected, the **Object Properties** dialog shows;